We demand an end for cruel live transports by road and sea

 EU Animal Transports

-The space that is required by law is too small and the transport duration is too long.
-Young, and unweaned animals are allowed to be transported for up to 19 hours, pigs and horses up to 24 hours and cattle, sheep and goats up to 29 hours, provided that they are being unloaded for at least 24 hour resting period afterwards.
-However, for some species such as poultry or rabbits, there are no transport time restrictions (except for chicks within 72 hours after hatching).
+The required space allowance is too small and the permitted transport time too long.
+Young animals may be transported for up to 19 hours, pigs and horses for up to 24 hours and cattle, sheep and goats for up to 29 hours, provided they are then unloaded for a rest period of 24 hours.
+For some animal species, such as chickens, turkeys or rabbits, there are no time limits for transport (with the exception of chicks within 72 hours of hatching).

-Together with our umbrella organisation, Eurogroup for Animals, we are calling for an end of long-distance transport of animals.
+Together with our European umbrella organization Eurogroup for Animals, we are campaigning for an ambitious EU animal transport regulation protecting animals from pain and distress.

 How you can get involved